dennis-kao/MendelianRNA-seq-DB/README.md

 - SpliceJunctionDiscovery has been rewritten in Python and parallelized - decreasing processing time by a factor proprotional to the number of worker processes
 - CIGAR string parsing is handled by a function called parseCIGARForIntrons() whereas before CIGAR strings were handled by piping through multiple bash tools.
 As a result of improper parsing using bash tools, junction start and/or stop positions were not reported properly (e.x.
 1:100-200*1D30 represents an alignment that should really be 1:100-230 or 1:100-231)
-- Junction flanks have been implemented using database logic
+- Transcript_model annotation and flanking have been implemented using database logic
 - All information produced by SpliceJunctionDiscovery is stored in a database instead of text files.
 This allows the user to utilize previously computed results instead of having to run the entire pipeline again when a new sample needs to be analyzed.
 - The database has some new fields that can be used to filter junctions:
 	```